bingson/WinGolems/Readme.md

 ## Quick Start Template

 Within this repository the code for the creation of interface elements (i.e., interface templates) is kept separate from the code that executes the desired task.
 The user only needs to know the correct calling convention to use WinGolems convenience functions such as ActivateApp().
-Note: The quickstart template highlights a small subset of WinGolems' convenience functions.
-For a more advanced reference template, please see the template files in \Golems\TpKb which was designed around Lenovo Trackpoint keyboards (my current setup).
+Note: The quickstart template highlights a subset of WinGolems' convenience functions.
+For a more comprehensive reference template, please see the files in \Golems\TpKb which was written for Lenovo Trackpoint-based keyboards (my perferred input device).

-The initial value provided by this repository comes from reducing common workflow frictions.
-For instance, when different applications have different shortcuts for the same function (e.g., switching tabs: ctrl+tab vs ctrl+PgDn), users are forced to remember multiple shortcuts that could be standardized away.
-Another example is
+The initial value provided by this repository will come from alleviating common workflow frictions.
+For instance, when different applications have different shortcuts for the same function (e.g., switching tabs with ctrl+tab vs ctrl+PgDn), users are forced to remember application specific information that could be standardized away.
+Another example is when software developers assign prime keyboard real-estate to uncommonly used actions for example, Windows key + F opens a feedback dialog in Windows OS.

 WinGolems provides template examples of how to standardize and reengineer how one engages different applications.

 "Operating systems and devices should mold to our needs, not the other way around."—[Satya Nadella](https://www.theverge.com/2021/6/24/22549007/microsoft-windows-11-satya-nadella-remarks-apple)